 From removing debris to balancing the water chemistry, there are several steps required to maintain a clean, healthy, and sparkling pool—but having a well-functioning circulation system is one of the most important.
 Circulation is essential for filtering impurities out of the pool, as well as evenly distributing the chemicals needed to sanitize the water and ensure that it is safe for swimming.
+Continue reading to learn how to maintain your pool’s circulation system.

 Does your pool have the following elements of a proper circulation system?